tweedegolf/storage-abstraction/publish/Storage/README.md

 - AdapterCloudflareS3
 - AdapterCubbitS3
 - AdapterMinioS3

+>[!NOTE]
+>The adapter `AdapterS3` is based on the code of the former version of `AdapterAmazonS3`.
+This means that if you are using a 1.x.x version of `AdapterAmazonS3` and you want to upgrade, you need to switch to `AdapterS3` or use the S3 adapter that matches your provider.

+>[!NOTE]
+>You might wonder why all adapter names starts with `sab-adapter`; sab is short for StorageABstraction.
+Sometimes we may refer to this library as sab or sablib.

 When you create a `Storage` instance it creates an instance of an adapter based on the configuration object or url that you provide.
 Then all API calls to the `Storage` are forwarded to this adapter instance, below a code snippet of the `Storage` class that shows how `createBucket` is forwarded: